-Nine more forgotten films followed "The Sign of the Pagan" and we come to 1958 and the four motion pictures which established Allison Hayes as one of the Queens, if not "THE" Queen of 1950's Horror.
+We now come to 1958 and the four motion pictures which established Allison Hayes as one of the Queens, if not "THE" Queen of 1950's Horror.

 Made for Columbia Pictures by producer Sam Katzman and available on the "Icons of Horror: The Sam Katzman Collection" Allison Hayes had third billing in "Zombies of Mora Tau".
 This is a Zombie movie the way Zombies originally were shown until "The Night of the Living Dead" changed things.
 On the Island of Mora Tau off the African Coast are Voodoo style walking dead.
 In this particular case a group of sailors from 60 years before the film takes place cursed to guard a treasure in diamonds.